 Postpartum Rate: $25 to $30

-Fee Details: I charge $25/hour for weekday hours, $30/hour for weekends, holidays, or overnights.
+Fee Details: My hours are flexible and are totally dependent on your needs and your budget.
+Most clients like to schedule me for 2-3 days a week, for a 3- or 4-hour visit each time, then gradually taper over the coming weeks as they find their footing with their new babies.
+I charge $25/hour for weekday hours, $30/hour for weekends, holidays, or overnights.
 For clients who book me prenatally, I require a $125 deposit upfront to secure my services, which will be applied to the last 5 hours of postpartum doula care, whenever they occur.
 The deposit also ensures my availability for the time you want my help.
 I am also happy to take clients whose babies have already been born and who are just realizing they need additional help, in which case the deposit is waived.
+Please call or message me so we can chat about what would work best for you and your family!

 Clients per Month: 1 to 3

-Advocacy: paid family leave and breastfeeding protections in Virginia Positions: past Chair of Richmond Doulas, past Events Coordinator of Richmond Doulas, postpartum educator at VCU CenteringPregnancy Memberships (current or past): DONA International, Richmond Doulas, Virginia Breastfeeding Task Force, and Babywearing International Volunteer work: host of free monthly meetup for parents with new babies at Stir Crazy, 2nd Wednesday 10-11:30 a.m., because I believe no mom is meant to do this alone!
+*Advocacy*: paid family leave locally and nationally, breastfeeding protections in Virginia *Positions*: past Chair of Richmond Doulas, past Events Coordinator of Richmond Doulas, postpartum educator at VCU CenteringPregnancy *Memberships* (current or past): DONA International, Richmond Doulas, Virginia Breastfeeding Task Force, and Babywearing International *Volunteer work*: pro bono clients as my schedule allows; volunteer work with my children at Richmond SPCA, our church, and at local running races; host of free monthly meetup for parents with new babies at Stir Crazy Cafe (2nd Wednesday 10-11:30 a.m.) because I believe no parent is meant to do this alone!

 Languages spoken: English, some French